One Caught, On Sought: Pair Wanted In Paterson Armed Robberies Pursued Through Fair Lawn

 Paterson Street Crime detectives spotted the pickup and pursued it into Fair Lawn around midnight Sunday.

-The pair bailed out near the intersection of Langer Place and Bellair Avenue.
+The pair bailed out near the intersection of Canger Place and Bellair Avenue.

 Police quickly had one suspect in custody at gunpoint on Bellair near the Morlot Avenue Bridge.
 The other ran over the bridge, hopped a fence along the riverbank and was gone.